rescribet/link-redux/README.md

 ```

 So all the underlying logic of managing API calls, data fetching, views selecting etc will be
-handled by the `LinkedResourceContainer` component.
+handled by the `Resource` component.
 To show a loading indicator (or an error) for
 grid mounted resources while alice and bob are loading, see [Loading and error handling](https://github.com/fletcher91/link-redux#loading-and-error-handling).

 ### Property renderers